Itz-kwaz/Jumga/README.md

 Once users makes the payment they then are able to switch between these two modes(seller and buyer) on the app.

 A seller can upload products to sell on Jumga.
 If any of their product is purchased on Jumga, their wallet is credited with 97.5% of the amount.
 The Seller can then decide to make a withdrawal anytime they want.
-The amount they decide to withdraw is sent to their account.
+The amount they decide to withdraw is sent to their account using flutterwave Api.

 <br>